premsg1610/TATA-CLiQ-Clone/README.md

 Hi World !🌏
 We are students of Masai School from Web17 batch and we presenting our project,built in construct week of Unit2.

- 🚀 This link for the same is here : https://tata-cliq-clone.netlify.app
+ 🚀 This link for the same is here : tata-cliq-clone.netlify.app

  📚 Blog link : https://medium.com/@sunilroka/construct-week-masai-school-deacc611daa4